Common Law Reasonable Notice of Termination

 Where an employer has not successfully limited the employee’s entitlements upon termination, the employee is typically entitled to reasonable notice at common law.

-Common law refers to a body of unwritten laws that have developed over time through judges deciding cases.
+Common law refers to a body of unwritten laws developed over time through judges deciding cases.
 Where an employee is not limited to amounts in the ESA, the assessment of how much notice the employee should have received is based on previous legal cases and relevant factors.
 The range of notice an employee should receive, based on judge-made law, is what the phrase “reasonable notice at common law” generally means.

-How to Assess Common Law Reasonable Notice
+How to Assess Reasonable Notice of Termination

 - The nature and character of the employment;

-- length of service;
+- Length of service;

-- age of the employee, and
+- Age of the employee, and

-- the likelihood of securing similar employment considering the employee’s experience, training and qualifications.
+- The likelihood of securing similar employment considering the employee’s experience, training and qualifications.